TinyAngryKitten/ContinuaBLE/readme.md

 ## data
 The data package contains data classes which hold information about measurements, after parsing.

-## iso
+## gatt
-The iso package contains classes which handle data and operations related to the GATT specification and continua guidelines.
+The gatt package contains classes which handle data and operations related to the GATT specification and continua guidelines.
-UUIDS, Bluetooth Data formats (ISO Values) etc. The services package contains DSL's for parsing each GATT characteristic.
+UUIDS, Bluetooth Data formats (GATT Values) etc. The services package contains DSL's for parsing each GATT characteristic.

 ## util
 The util package contains utility functions, for instance, methods for working with bits.